Whiteknight/whiteknight.github.com/_posts/2011-03-18-gsocidea_javascript.md

 ---
 layout: post
 categories: [Parrot, GSOC, JavaScript]
-Title: GSoC Idea - JavaScript Compiler
+title: GSoC Idea - JavaScript Compiler
 ---

 To start off the GSoC season, I'm going to post an idea which is near and dear